Research

 Overview of our research

 We use a combination of neuroscience tools to study the human olfactory system at the behavioral, peripheral and central levels.
-We are also interested in the impact of nasal respiration (which is linked to odor sampling) on neural oscillations and human cognition and emotion, and in the composition of neural proteins in exhaled nasal breath in healthy and diseased participants.
+We are also interested in the impact of nasal breathing on neural oscillations and human cognition and emotion.
 Techniques that we use include invasive stereo electroencephalography and direct electrical stimulation in neurosurgical epilepsy patients, functional neuroimaging including fMRI and DTI, surface EEG, psychophysics and computational analysis techniques.